-Plan Description - The City contributes to the Ohio Police and Fire Pension Fund (OP&F), a cost-sharing multiple-employer defined benefit pension plan.
-OP&F provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
+Plan Description - The City contributes to the Ohio Police and Fire Pension Fund (OPF), a cost-sharing, multiple-employer defined benefit pension plan.
+OPF provides retirement and disability pension benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Benefit provisions are established by the Ohio State Legislature and are codified in Chapter 742 of the Ohio Revised Code.
-OP&F issues a publicly available financial report that includes financial information and required supplementary information for the plan.
-That report may be obtained by writing to OP&F, 140 East Town Street, Columbus, Ohio 43215-5164.
+OPF issues a publicly available financial report that includes financial information and required supplementary information for the plan.
+The report that may be obtained by visiting the OPF website at www.op-f.org or by writing to the Ohio Police and Fire Pension Fund, 140 East Town Street, Columbus, Ohio 43215-5164.

 Funding Policy - Employer and employee contribution rates are set by the Ohio Revised Code.
-From January 1, 2013, through July 1, 2013, plan members were required to contribute 10 percent of their annual covered salary.
-From July 2, 2013, through December 31, 2013, plan members were required to contribute 10.75 percent of their annual covered salary.
-Throughout 2013, employers were required to contribute 19.5 percent and 24.0 percent, respectively, for police officers and firefighters.
+From January 1, 2014, through July 1, 2014, plan members were required to contribute 10.75 percent of their annual covered salary.
+From July 2, 2014, through December 31, 2014, plan members were required to contribute 11.5 percent of their annual covered salary.
+Throughout 2014, employers were required to contribute 19.5 percent for police officers and 24 percent for firefighters.

-The OP&F Pension Fund is authorized by the Ohio Revised Code to allocate a portion of the employer contributions to retiree health care benefits.
-For January 1, 2013, through May 31, 2013, the portion of employer contributions used to fund pension benefits was 14.81 percent of covered payroll for police officers and 19.31 percent of covered payroll for firefighters.
-For June 1, 2013, through December 31, 2013, the portion of employer contributions used to fund pension benefits was 16.65 percent of covered payroll for police officers and 21.15 percent of covered payroll for firefighters.
-The City's contributions to OP&F for police and firefighters pension were \$214,462 and \$158,314 for the year ended December 31, 2013, \$166,515 and \$136,712 for the year ended December 31, 2012, and \$164,040 and \$131,042 for the year ended December 31, 2011, respectively.
-For 2013, 91.55 percent for police and 92.89 percent for firefighters has been contributed with the balance for both police and firefighters being report as an intergovernmental payable.
-The full amount has been contributed for 2012 and 2011.
+The OPF pension fund is authorized by the Ohio Revised Code to allocate a portion of the employer contribution to retiree health care benefits.
+For 2014, the portion of the City's contribution used to fund pension benefits was 19 percent of covered payroll for police officers and 23.5 percent of covered payroll for firefighters.
+The City's contribution to OPF for police and firefighters pension was \$271,026 and \$181,394 for the year ended December 31, 2014, \$214,462 and \$158,314 for the year ended December 31, 2013, and \$166,515 and \$136,712 for the year ended December 31, 2012.
+For 2014, 91.84 percent for police and 92.12 percent for firefighters has been contributed with the balance being reported as an intergovernmental payable.
+The full amount has been contributed for 2013 and 2012.